shashanka-shekhar/Telecom-Users/README.md

 The dataset contains 21 features regarding different telecom services provided to a customer by a company.

 On the basis of these features prediction has to be made whether a customer will stay or look for other company.

+Context
+Predict behavior to retain customers.
+You can analyze all relevant customer data and develop focused customer retention programs.

+The data set includes information about:

+Customers who left within the last month – the column is called Churn Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+Demographic info about customers – gender, age range, and if they have partners and dependents